nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/01-introduction.md

 Please [get in touch with us](mailto:hello@nextstrain.org) if you have any questions or comments.

 ### Publication
+If you use nextstrain.org, augur or auspice as part of your analysis, please cite:

-Hadfield et al., [Nextstrain: real-time tracking of pathogen evolution](https://doi.org/10.1093/bioinformatics/bty407), _Bioinformatics_ (2018)
+* Hadfield et al., [Nextstrain: real-time tracking of pathogen evolution](https://doi.org/10.1093/bioinformatics/bty407), _Bioinformatics_ (2018)